marcinkaszynski/sendgrid-tools/README.md

 user or subuser.
 Scripts in this repo make it possible to use a single URL (a single SG user) for multiple deployments.

+Requirements:

+ * Python (tested on 2.7, might work on lower versions)
+ * Twisted

 Reposter
 ========